 That’s the one you leave at the hotel.
 Ideally you want to avoid checking in your luggage when flying.
-So check the weight and dimensions for hand carry luggage with your airlines (7kg is the minimum).
+So check the weight and dimensions for hand carry luggage with your airlines (some airlines will allow only 7kg, some will allow up to 10kg).
 From head to toes.

 - Short sleeves tops: your main outfit.
 Everybody will see them on all your pictures.
 You really want to take that old Mickey Mouse T-shirt?
 Be mindful that you will be in a different environment so it might be a good idea to adjust your wardrobe.